Mediated stylistics: Study

-So what does this all of this mean in practice?
+So what does all of this mean in practice?
 Traditionally, stylistics has treated literature—whether institutionally sanctioned Literature (with a capital "L") or more popular non-canonical forms of literary writing—as its primary focus.
 Mediated stylistics, however, in taking seriously the idea that journalists are the "professional storytellers of our age", orients towards the types of creativity and innovation in language-use that are required in and for the construction of mediated stories.
 This shift in empirical focus requires a shift in analytic focus.
 For although literary and mediated texts both tell stories, they do so in differing ways.
 In that stylistics asks how certain aesthetic effects are achieved through the language of a literary text, it is able to assume that the text in question represents a story in which characters, plot, events, etc. have all been constructed by that text's author (e.g. Burton's analysis of Plath's prose, 1982).
 Media texts, on the other hand, almost always involve attempts to translate—or recontextualise—characters, plots and events that have already been constructed elsewhere, by others, in a different context.
 Unlike other forms of stylistics, then, mediated stylistics is interested not in one-off stories, but in the various iterations of a story that are reproduced over time and across various contexts.
 This contrasts with the extremely insightful, but different, form of stylistics developed by Leslie Jeffries known as critical stylistics.